-Imagine you spent two years developing a new product, and have just launched it.
+Imagine you spent two years developing a new product, and have just executed your B2B product launch.
 You’re waiting to tell your boss about exciting new sales… and waiting.
 As the months go by and you get more feedback from the field, you realize the market has responded to your launch with one big, collective… yawn.

 What went wrong?
 Low marketing budget?
 Weak digital promotion?
 Uninspired messaging?
 Perhaps, but it’s likely your launch was doomed a couple of years ago, in your early-stage marketing.
 To understand if this is happening to you, let’s begin at the end—with what a successful launch should look like.